-The secondary school SENCo is invited to attend the Annual Statement Review for children with a statement of educational needs or EHC Plan in Years 5 and 6.
+The secondary school SENCo is invited to attend the Annual Review for children with an EHC Plan in Years 5 and 6.

 For all children who are on the SEN register, during the summer term before transfer:

 - Meetings are held between the SENCos of relevant schools.
 The lead inclusion worker would also join these meetings.
 Additional meetings are held with the secondary school SENCo and the Year 6 teachers, and also between the Year 7 Coordinator and the Year 6 teachers. - Children and parents have the opportunity to make pre-visits in order to familiarise themselves with the building, meet some of the adults the children will be with and learn about some of the systems that are in place to support them.